-Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Detection and interruption of phase to ground fault current on the distribution network.
-5.3.3.4 (Page 73) LV generators.
-The generator must detect and clear all phase to ground faults within the protection zone.
-No fault detection methods required however the generator must trip following the operation of distribution network protection to avoid an electrical island in accordance with anti-islanding protection standards.
-HV generators.
+Compliance Reference Generator Automatic Access Standard Minimum Access Standard HV generators.
 The generator must not contribute to phase to ground fault current on the distribution network.
 The generator must be isolated from the network within 0.2 seconds of the distribution network earth fault protection clearing the fault.
 The generator must trip within 0.2 seconds of the distribution network earth fault protection.
 If the generator contributes to distribution network phase to ground fault current then the protection design will include necessary modifications to the existing distribution network protection to ensure it continues to operate with adequate performance.
 Protection operating speed for external network short circuit faults.
-5.3.3.5 (Page 74) All generators.
+5.3.3.5 (Page 76) All generators.
 All protection must operate with sufficient speed to clear the fault within the same time as the network protection for phase to phase and three phase faults.
 For phase to ground faults the protection must operate within 0.2 seconds of the distribution network protection for all faults within the designated protection zones.
 The absolute maximum fault clearance times shall be: LV&HV: 0.9 seconds.
 66kV sub transmission: 0.4 seconds.
 All protection must operate with sufficient speed to clear the fault within 0.5 seconds of the distribution network protection for all solid short circuit faults within the designated protection zones.
 Backup protection for external network short circuit faults.
-5.3.3.6 (Page 74) All generators.
+5.3.3.6 (Page 76) All generators.
 Backup or redundant protection shall operate to clear external network short circuit faults within the time taken for the primary network protection or within 0.5 seconds longer than the time expected if the primary generator protection had operated.
 No capability required.
 (Although the DNSP shall only waive the requirement for backup protection in special cases.)
+Modification of existing distribution network protection.
+5.3.3.7 (Page 77) All generators.
+Undertake a review of the impact the embedded gene network protection and fund necessary works.
+This a behalf of the generator proponent. erator has on the operation of the distribution ssessment will be undertaken by the DNSP on Under and over voltage protection.
+5.3.4.1 (Page 77) All generators.
+The generator shall trip within 2 seconds if the voltage exceeds the limits in Table 5 (page 48) by more than 5%.
+The generator shall trip within 3 minutes if the voltage exceeds the limits in Table 5 (page 48) by 0-5%.
+To be negotiated with the DNSP however standards will be based upon the NER.